D-Typing/ICT171-VPNProject/Documentation.md

     * The choose the previous record as the endpoint

 #### Step Two ####
-To set up ngninx enter the following commands
+To set up nginx enter the following commands
 ```
 sudo apt install nginx
 sudo nano /etc/nginx/sites-available/vpn